robotframework/robotframework-RFCP-syllabus/basics-8-control_structures.md

 Control structures are familiar from most programming languages and they allow conditional execution, repeatedly executing a block of keywords and fine-grained error handling.
 [[User Guide: Control structures][UG Control structures]]

+Details of 'Evaluating` conditions are **Not** in the scope of this exam.

 ### Learning objectives

 **TODO** Learning objectives are separately done.

+### Evaluating conditional expressions

+Conditional expressions are evaluated using Python's `eval` function and all Python's builtin functions are available.
+[[User Guide: Evaluating expressions][UG Evaluating expressions]]

 ### IF